 Come to think of it, Twitter is just a distributed link-sharing platform.
 Which is far better than the new AOL.
 Should companies “join the conversation”?
 It depends.
 Certainly not if “joining the conversation” means doing more and more talking.

-Twitter is in the advertising business.
-There’s nothing wrong with ads.
-It’s how newspapers pay the bills, and radio stations, and TV channels.
-Twitter is just user-generated chit-chat.
-And loud-mouthed guys coming on air and shouting How White My Shirt Can Be.
+Twitter is an ad-supported business.
+Like newspapers, radio stations, and TV channels.
+There’s nothing wrong with that.
+Twitter is just user-generated bullshit and loud-mouthed guys coming on air and shouting How White My Shirt Can Be.